COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Refer to the Clinical Features of Wilms Tumor and Diagnostic and Staging Evaluation for Wilms Tumor sections of this summary for more information about the clinical features and diagnostic evaluation of childhood kidney tumors.
-In a COG prospective clinical trial of 40 patients with small (7 cm) primary tumors whose lymph nodes were adequately sampled, 19 had positive nodes.
-Outcome results of this trial are pending.
 (Refer to the Stage Information for Renal Cell Cancer section in the PDQ summary on adult Renal Cell Cancer Treatment summary for more information about the staging evaluation.)

 Treatment of RCC

 Survival of patients with RCC is affected by stage of disease at presentation and the completeness of resection at radical nephrectomy.
 In a COG prospective clinical trial of patients with newly diagnosed RCC, 68 patients (aged <30 years) were enrolled over a 6-year period.
 Complete surgical resection was attempted in all patients, regardless of the stage of their disease.
 Eight patients who had an incomplete surgical resection received chemotherapy.
 The 4-year EFS rate was 80.2%, and the 4-year OS rate was 84.8%.
 For the 16 patients with N1M0 disease who underwent complete resection and no adjuvant therapy, the 4-year EFS and OS rates were 87.5% and 87.1%, respectively.[Level of evidence: 3iiiA]

 Standard treatment options for RCC include the following:

 The primary treatment for RCC includes total surgical removal of the kidney and associated lymph nodes.